2025 FESTIVAL

 Conceived and developed during a 100-kilometre walk along the Suffolk coastline, acclaimed Slovenian artist Mark Pozlep created Leviathan with the participation of the North Sea fishermen who operated out of our county’s ports and fishing villages.

 The story of fishing in Suffolk has been shaped by technological change, geopolitical forces and the shifting relationship between humans and the sea.
-Leviathan invited us
+This reflective audio-visual installation invited us to consider what remains when the sea no longer gives back.

 Image credit: Pine Agency